-Report on election hacking says Russia plans to do more
+Trump: Only 'stupid' people, fools oppose better Russia ties

 Intelligence officials have never made that claim.
 And the report stated that the Department of Homeland Security did not think that the systems that were targeted or compromised by Russian actors were “involved in vote tallying.”

-The report lacked details about how the U.S. learned what it said it knows, such as any intercepted conversations or electronic messages among Russian leaders, including Putin, or about specific hacker techniques or digital tools the U.S. may have traced back to Russia in its investigations.
-Exactly how the U.S. monitors its adversaries in cyberspace is a closely guarded secret, since revealing such details could help foreign governments further obscure their activities.
+The report released publicly lacked details about how the U.S. learned what it said it knows, such as any intercepted conversations or electronic messages among Russian leaders, including Putin, or about specific hacker techniques or digital tools the U.S. may have traced back to Russia in its investigations.
+Exactly how the U.S. monitors its adversaries in cyberspace is a closely guarded secret.
+Revealing such details could help foreign governments further obscure their activities.

 The unclassified version included footnotes acknowledging that it “does not include the full supporting information on key elements of the influence campaign.”
 It said its conclusions were identical to the classified version, which was more detailed.